Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Generalized randomized HMC processes

 \subsection{Illustrative examples}

 Figure \ref{fig:Examples-of-continuous-trajectories} shows examples of the trajectories of the $\mathbf{q}$-coordinate under continuous time HMC process for different event specifications for a bivariate standard Gaussian target.
-It is seen that the nature of the trajectories differs, with event specification 2 visiting a rather narrow range of energy level sets.
-For event specification 1, there is quite large variation in the ``how much ground'' each between-event trajectory is covering (several of the between-event trajectories go through multiple identical cycles), whereas the arc-lengths have less variation under specification 3.
-Recall still that arc-lengths are only in expectation equal under event specification 3 as $u$ appearing in (\ref{eq:integrated_event_intensity}) are exponentially distributed.
-From now on, only event specifications 1 and 3 are considered.
+It is seen that the nature of the trajectories differs, with event specification 1, $\phi=0.7$, visiting a somewhat narrower ``range'' of orbits relative to that of event specification 1, $\phi=0$.
+For event specification 1, there is quite large variation in the ``how much ground'' each between-event trajectory is covering (several of the between-event trajectories go through multiple identical cycles), whereas the arc-lengths have less variation under specification 2.
+Recall still that arc-lengths are only in expectation equal under event specification 2 as $u$ appearing in (\ref{eq:integrated_event_intensity}) are exponentially distributed.

+The rightmost panel of Figure \ref{fig:Examples-of-continuous-trajectories} is included as an illustration of the flexibility afforded by GRHMCs as defined in Section \ref{subsec:GRHMC-as-PDMPs}.
+An event-rate favoring events occurring when the $\mathbf{q}$-coordinate is close to (somewhere on) the subspace defined by $\mathbf{q}_{1}=\mathbf{q}_{2}$ is considered.
+This is an example of a process where (unlike RHMC) the embedded discrete time process obtained by considering only the configuration at events is clearly off target, whereas the continuous time GRHMC process still has the desired stationary distribution.
+Such processes may be an avenue for obtaining between events dynamics amounting to (an integer multiple) of approximately half orbits.
+However, the selection of event-favoring subspaces for general non-Gaussian target distributions requires further research.
+From now on, only event specifications 1, $\phi=0$ and 2 are considered.